 The Sparta Nutrition Keto Boost price is $39.99 for 15 servings.
 Fifteen servings will last one week if this product is taken as directed.
 With a monthly cost of $160, this is a premium product geared towards serious dieters.

 While there are no side effects directly linked to this product, there are several side effects associated with a ketogenic diet.

 According to an article published in the Journal of Nutrition and Metabolism, side effects of a low-carb diet include:

 “Don’t use the amount told as it is very sweet and overpowering.
 Hate the taste .
 And super sweet.”

 Bottom Line on Keto Boost

 An in-depth study from Stanford University Medical School proved that a keto diet and low-calorie diet yield similar results.
-Why force yourself to follow a restrictive keto diet when you can get the same results from eating healthy and taking an energy supplement that works?
+Why force yourself to follow a restrictive keto diet when you can get the better results from a program made your body and lifestyle choices?

 Noom is a revolutionary weight loss system.
 Personalized meal plans, individual coaching, health tracking tools, and interactive support groups are just a few of the things this program offers.

 Noom is currently offering all Dietspotlight readers (you!) a free trial.
 It’s only available for a limited time, so check it out today!
 Learn More About Noom »